sisayie/pertchart/README.md

 ```

 ### Example Input Data File
-The data file contains task tuples one per line as in the following sample:
+The [sample_test_cases.json] data file contains task as in the following sample:
 ```
 {
   "T1.1": {